hyperledger/firefly-fir/text/0012-namespace-isolation.md

 If the namespace has a `remoteName` configured, the event loop will substitute in the local `name` before processing the event.

+## FireFly CLI

+The CLI will be enhanced to support defining a default namespace with `networkMode: local` (which also implies no org/node registration).
+The default behavior of the CLI will continue to be generating a "multi-party" or "shared" namespace.

 # Drawbacks
 [drawbacks]: #drawbacks